An infinite family of knots whose hexagonal mosaic number is only realized in non-reduced projections: Proof that cannot be embedded on a hexagonal -mosaic while achieving crossing number.

 The final possibility when $T'$ is type II is that $\Delta(T)=0$.
-In this case we substitute $\widehat{T}$ a 0 crossing tile (see tiles $M$, $M'$, and $\widehat{M}$ in Figure~\ref{hat}).
-Then clearly since $\Delta(\widehat{T})=0$, $\Delta(\widehat{T})\leq \Delta(T)$.
-Since $T$ did not contain an endpoint of an $a_i$, it was either type I or type II.
-It cannot also have been type II and contained a crossing or we would have had $\Delta(T)>0$ so we see that if $T$ was type II then $Cr(T)=0$ and $Cr(\widehat{T}) = Cr(T)$.
-If instead $T$ was type I and an arc of some $a_i$ passed through it, then again we must have $Cr(T)=0$ giving $Cr(\widehat{T}) = Cr(T)$.
+In this case we substitute $\widetilde{T}$ a 0 crossing tile (see tiles $M$, $M'$, and $\widetilde{M}$ in Figure~\ref{hat}).
+Then clearly since $\Delta(\widetilde{T})=0$, $\Delta(\widetilde{T})\leq \Delta(T)$.
+Since $T$ did not contain an endpoint of an arc of the complement, it was either type I or type II.
+It cannot also be type II and contain a crossing or $\Delta(T)>0$, so we see that if $T$ was type II then $Cr(T)=0$ and $Cr(\widetilde{T}) = Cr(T)$.
+If instead $T$ was type I and an arc of some $a_i$ passed through it, then again we must have $Cr(T)=0$ giving $Cr(\widetilde{T}) = Cr(T)$.
 The same problem as before, however, does need to be addressed.
-If $T$ was type I and was disjoint from the complement then it might have had $Cr(T)=1$ and we have lost one crossing with the substitution, for example $Cr(\widehat{M})=Cr(M)-1$.
-Lemma~\ref{addedcrossings} together with the step we already took of replacing all the central tiles with 3-crossing tiles ensures that both of these possible deficits are not a problem.
+If $T$ was type I and was disjoint from the complement then it might have had $Cr(T)=1$ and we have lost one crossing with the substitution, for example $Cr(\widetilde{M})=Cr(M)-1$.
+Again, though, Lemma~\ref{addedcrossings} together with the step we already took of replacing all the central tiles with 3-crossing tiles ensures that these possible deficits are not a problem.

-We are now done with all of our substitutions and have completed the definition of $\widehat{L}$.
-Lemma~\ref{addedcrossings} states that the substitution we made on the central tiles adds at least as many crossings in as were lost in the two problem cases above ensuring $Cr(\widehat{L}) \geq Cr(L)$.
+We are now done with all of our substitutions and have completed the definition of $\widetilde{L}$.
+Lemma~\ref{addedcrossings} states that the substitution we made on the central tiles adds at least as many crossings in as were lost in the two problem cases above ensuring $Cr(\widetilde{L}) \geq Cr(L)$.

 By assumption for $r \geq 4$ $Cr(L)\geq 9r^2-30r+25 = s_r -(3r-3)$ where $s_r$ is the number of crossings in a saturated mosaic.
 If $T$ is a tile of $L$ containing an arc of the complement $a_i$ then we know $Cr(T) \leq 1$ since $T$ contains at most two arcs of $L$.
 Thus in this case $T$ has two fewer crossings than a saturated interior tile contains.
 Given the lower bound on $Cr(L)$, this implies that the arcs of the complement can intersect at most $\frac{3r-3}{2}$ tiles.
 When $r \geq 4$ this means that no $a_i$ is long enough to connect opposite sides of the penultimate corona since any such arc is of length at least $2r-3$ (which is greater than $\frac{3r-3}{2}$).
 Thus any $a_i$ can span portions of one, two, or three sides of the penultimate corona, but not more.